madhueb/madhueb.github.io/_pages/about.md

 I am currently studying for a Master's degree in Data Science at EPFL, after completing my studies in Applied Mathematics at École Polytechnique (Cycle Ingenieur X2021).

 On this site, you’ll find some of my projects and research experiences.
-I’m currently looking for an internship in AI to apply and grow my skills in a dynamic environment.
+I’m currently looking for an internship in AI to leverage and expand my skills in a dynamic environment.